ionic-team/ionic-docs/src/pages/enterprise/keyboard.md

 Keyboard
 ========

-This plugin allows you to configure the app's behavior when the keyboard shows/hides.
+The Keyboard plugin allows you to configure the keyboard behavior (show/hide) and display (sizing/visibility).

+<native-ent-install plugin-id="keyboard" variables=""></native-ent-install>

 Usage
 =====